meenakshiravisankar/traffic-counting/README.md

 ### TEST CASES
 - [ ] Occluding vehicles
 - [ ] Lane misclassification
-- [ ] Vehicles counted from non-interest areas
+- [x] Vehicles counted from non-interest areas

 ### USAGE
 **Dependencies**
 1. Opencv (version>3)
 2. Keras
+3. Tensorflow gpu (version<2)
+4. Numpy

 **Method 1**

 Perform object detection for both vehicles and pedestrians.
 Maintain count when entering, present and moving out of the frame.
 Assumption is that the traffic flow is in horizontal direction and pedestrian crossing is in vertical.